Fatal clashes between Azerbaijan and Armenia-backed Karabakh stir tension

 In an account that was disputed, Armenia said Azeri forces had also attacked several villages near the border between the two former Soviet republics, killing three civilians.

-On Monday, the Azeri defense ministry said three of its soldiers had been killed in the fighting, and that seven Armenian-backed soldiers from Karabakh had also been killed with many more wounded.
+On Monday, the Azeri defence ministry said three of its soldiers had been killed in the fighting, and that seven Armenian-backed soldiers from Karabakh had also been killed with many more wounded.

-That assertion was challenged by the ministry of defense in Nagorno-Karabakh.
+That assertion was challenged by the ministry of defence in Nagorno-Karabakh.
 It said that more than 10 Azeri soldiers had been killed and several more wounded, denying it had suffered any casualties.

 Nagorno-Karabakh has run its own affairs with heavy military and financial backing from Armenia since a separatist war ended in 1994.
 Armenian-backed forces hold seven Azeri districts surrounding Nagorno-Karabakh.